 Tyson Collazo, MD, Assistant Professor, Department of Medicine

-Dr. Collazo is an Assistant Professor of Medicine at Stony Brook School of Medicine.
+Dr. Collazo is an Assistant Professor of Medicine at Renaissance School of Medicine.
 His practice encompasses both Gastroenterology and General Hepatology.
 He completed Medical School and Internal Medicine Residency at the Icahn School of Medicine at Mount Sinai, and Gastroenterology Fellowship at Westchester Medical Center.
 Having trained at Liver Transplant Centers for both Residency and Fellowship, Dr. Collazo has a special interest in treating Liver Disease, including Viral Hepatitis, Autoimmune Hepatitis, Cirrhosis, Metabolic Disorders of the Liver, Primary Biliary Cholangitis, Primary Sclerosing Cholangitis, and Endoscopic Management of Esophageal Varicies.
 Dr. Collazo works closely with Transplant Hepatologists at Mount Sinai Medical Center to facilitate care for patients in need of liver transplantation.

 Dr. Collazo also sees all facets of General Gastroenterology Disorders including , Acid Reflux (GERD), Barrett's Esophagus, Celiac Disease, Constipation, Colon Cancer and Polyp Screening, Diarrhea, GI Bleeding, Dysphagia, Eosinophilic Esophagitis, Irritable Bowel Syndrome, Small Intestinal Bacterial Overgrowth, and performs Upper Endoscopy, Colonoscopy, and Wireless Capsule Endoscopy.

 Deepak Desai, MD, Assistant Professor of Medicine, Program Director GI Fellowship, Chief of Gastroenterology VAMC Northport